sapcc/swift-drive-autopilot/README.md

   that the autopilot has handled each available drive at least once.
 This flag can be used to delay the startup of Swift services until storage is available.

-* `/run/swift-storage/state/please-unmount` is a directory containing an empty file for each drive that was unmounted by the autopilot.
+* `/run/swift-storage/state/unmount-propagation` is a directory containing an empty file for each drive that was unmounted by the autopilot.
 The intention of this mechanism is to propagate unmounting of broken drives to Swift services running in separate mount namespaces.
-For example, if the other service sees `/run/swift-storage/state/please-unmount/foo`, it shall unmount `/srv/node/foo` from its local mount namespace.
+For example, if the other service sees `/run/swift-storage/state/unmount-propagation/foo`, it shall unmount `/srv/node/foo` from its local mount namespace.

-  `/run/swift-storage/state/please-unmount` can be ignored unless you have Swift services running in multiple unshared mount namespaces, typically because of containers and because your orchestrator cannot setup shared mount namespaces (e.g.  Kubernetes).
+  `/run/swift-storage/state/unmount-propagation` can be ignored unless you have Swift services running in multiple unshared mount namespaces, typically because of containers and because your orchestrator cannot setup shared mount namespaces (e.g.  Kubernetes).
 In plain Docker, pass `/srv/node` to the Swift service with the `shared` option, and mounts/unmounts by the autopilot will propagate automatically.

-  If the `please-unmount` mechanism is used, you are advised to clean this directory when restarting the autopilot or after having fixed a broken drive.
+  If the `unmount-propagation` mechanism is used, you are advised to clean this directory when restarting the autopilot or after having fixed a broken drive.
   The autopilot will not remove any entries in this directory on its own.